-17. By reason of this uniform conduct applicable to PLAINTIFF and all CALIFORNIA CLASS Members, DEFENDANT committed acts of unfair competition in violation of the California Unfair Competition Law, Cal.
-Bus. & Prof. Code §§ 17200, et seq.(the "UCL"), by engaging in a company-wide policy and procedure which failed to accurately calculate and record the correct overtime rate for the overtime worked by PLAINTIFF and other CALIFORNIA CLASS Members.
+- 16. By reason of this uniform conduct applicable to PLAINTIFF and all CALIFORNIA CLASS Members, DEFENDANT committed acts of unfair competition in violation of the California Unfair Competition Law, Cal.
+Bus. & Prof. Code §§ 17200, et seq. (the "UCL"), by engaging in a company-wide policy and procedure which failed to accurately calculate and record the correct overtime rate for the overtime worked by PLAINTIFF and other CALIFORNIA CLASS Members.
 The proper calculation of these employees' overtime hour rates is the DEFENDANT's burden.
-As a result of DEFENDANT's intentional disregard of the obligation to meet this burden, DEFENDANT failed to properly calculate and/or pay all required overtime compensation for work performed by the members of the CALIFORNIA CLASS and violated the California Labor Code and regulations promulgated thereunder as herein alleged.

-18. Specifically as to PLAINTIFF'S pay, DEFENDANT provided compensation to her in the form of two components.
-One component of PLAINTIFF'S compensation was a base hourly wage.
-The second component of PLAINTIFF'S compensation were non-discretionary incentive wages.
-DEFENDANT paid the incentive wages, so long as PLAINTIFFS met certain predefined performance requirements.
-PLAINTIFF met DEFENDANT's predefined eligibility performance requirements in various pay periods throughout his employment with
+As a result of DEFENDANT's intentional disregard of the obligation to meet this burden, DEFENDANT failed to properly calculate and/or pay all required overtime compensation for work performed by the members of the CALIFORNIA CLASS and violated the California Labor Code and regulations promulgated thereunder as herein alleged. - 17.
+Specifically as to PLAINTIFF's pay, DEFENDANT provided compensation to her in the form of two components.
+One component of PLAINTIFF's compensation was a base hourly wage.
+The second component of PLAINTIFF's compensation were non-discretionary incentive wages.
+DEFENDANT paid the incentive wages, so long as PLAINTIFF met certain predefined performance requirements.
+PLAINTIFF met DEFENDANT's predefined eligibility performance requirements in various pay periods throughout her employment with DEFENDANT and DEFENDANT paid PLAINTIFF the incentive wages.
+During these pay periods in which PLAINTIFF was paid the non-discretionary incentive wages by DEFENDANT, PLAINTIFF also worked overtime and/or was paid meal premiums for meal period violations by DEFENDANT, but DEFENDANT never included the incentive compensation in PLAINTIFF's regular rate of pay for the purposes of calculating what should